-When the Institute of Medicine referred to pain as a public health crisis, research into the adequacy and availability of pain care treatment in the United States was placed under a microscope, and large gaps in pain education were discovered.
+When the Institute of Medicine referred to pain as a public health crisis, research into the adequacy and availability of pain care treatment in the United States was placed under the microscope to reveal large gaps in pain education.
 (1)

 These gaps prompted the IOM and the draft National Pain Strategy to call for improved training of health care clinicians and other practitioners who work with people experiencing pain—including psychologists.
-(2) American Psychologist’s 2014 dedication of an entire issue to pain management reinforced the relevance of the unresolved issue.
+(2) In 2014, American Psychologist dedicated an entire issue to pain management, reinforcing the relevance of this unresolved issue.
 (3)

 This article explores 4 key insights regarding pain psychology services:

 2) Self-reported competency and perceptions of expertise

 3) Interest in pain psychology as a treatment modality

 1. How Much Pain Training Do Psychologists Actually Receive?